 Vaccinations help protect your pets against serious, potentially fatal diseases.
 They can also help our pets fight off infections, such as parvovirus in puppies or feline parvovirus in cats.
 Dogs need a ‘primary course’ of vaccinations, followed by yearly boosters throughout life to be fully protected.
 Similarly, cats also require a ‘primary course’ of vaccinations, followed by boosters every one to three years.
 Outdoor cats will require additional vaccinations.

 Microchipping is also important, especially for cats and dogs.
 It is a legal requirement for dog owners and can help reunite all lost pets with their owners.
 Cats in particular have a tendency to wander quite far, so microchipping is an assurance that, if they can’t find their way home, anyone who finds them can contact their owner.

 We are still working hard to make sure people understand everything they need to consider before getting a pet.
-We have lots of advice to help people make the right choices when getting a new pet, including what to think about before getting a specific pet, the costs to consider and advice on where to get a new pet.
+Our Pet Health hub has lots of advice to help people make the right choices when getting a new pet, including what to think about before getting a specific pet, the costs to consider and advice on where to get a new pet.

 Being overweight can lead to illnesses such as arthritis, heart disease and diabetes; as well as reduced life expectancy.
 By raising awareness and encouraging people to watch their pet's weight, we hope to prevent these harmful conditions from developing in the first place.

 Our Vet Care range of pet products, developed by our extensive veterinary expertise, are sold at our Pet Hospitals and on our online store.
 All these products are approved by our vets and cover general care, supplements and home treatments including: